 DOGS AT SNOW FARM

 At Snow Farm NZ we recognise that your pup is a part of your family and that he or she could enjoy the Snow Farm NZ trails as much as, if not more than, you do.
-So providing you have a valid Dog Day Pass or Dog Season Pass, you can take your dog with you for an adventurous ski or snowshoe on our 55km of trails.
+Outside of our winter operating period you are welcome to bring your dog.
+In winter providing you have a valid Dog Day Pass or Dog Season Pass, you can take your dog with you for an adventurous ski or snowshoe on our 55km of trails or off piste.

-Dogs may be OFF LEASH if under voice control and within sight of the handler on the following trials: Hanging Valley (7.1km) and Gorge Trail (3.1km).
+Dogs may be OFF LEASH if under voice control and within sight of the handler on the following trials: Dog Loop (1.7km), Hanging Valley (7.1km) and Gorge Trail (3.1km).

 All owners must carry doggie bags to clean up after their dogs.
 Dog sled teams can only run on the Dog Loop.
 Please see below for further terms and conditions to familiarise yourself with before purchasing a dog pass.